Master of Science in Physical Education: Sport Science/Coaching

-The Sport Science graduate program has been designed to meet the needs of individuals interested in learning how to become effective coaches and administrators in sport organizations.
+The Sport Science graduate program has been designed to educate individuals interested in learning how to become effective coaches and administrators in sport organizations.
 Licensed educators may be able to use the sport science program option to meet the master/30-hour requirement for the second renewal of their professional licensure.
-However, these individuals should seek renewal from their local professional development committee.
+However, these individuals should seek approval from their local professional development committee.

-Within the PE sport science/coaching program two areas of concentration are offered.
-These areas are sport administration and coaching.
-The area of concentration in sport administration requires nine credits of specified course work in sport administration including courses in planning and promotion of sport, sport leadership, and the business of sport.
-The eight credits of specific coaching science course work includes classes in sport nutrition, injury management, and the physiological aspects of physical activity.
+Two concentration areas are offered within the Physical Education (PE): Sport Science/Coaching Program.
+These areas are Sport Administration and Coaching.
+The Sport Administration concentration requires nine credits of specified course work in Sport Administration including courses in planning and promotion of sport, sport leadership, and the business of sport.
+The eight credits of specific coaching science course work include classes in sport nutrition, injury management, and the physiology of muscular activity and exercise.

-The PE sport science/coaching program offers a broad based overview of the specific elements that entail the science of sport including, the disciplines of sport psychology, sport sociology, sport ethics and principles, and legal aspects of sport.
+The PE: Sport Science/Coaching Program offers a broad overview of the specific elements that entail the science of sport including, the disciplines of sport psychology, sport sociology, sport ethics and principles, and legal and financial aspects of sport.
 Additionally, course work includes study within the disciplines of sport pedagogy, motor learning, and the administration and organization of sport.

 Salary and Career Outlook

 The career outlook for those with an interest in the sport science field is very good.
-According to the Occupational Outlook Handbook the job growth in the field of coaching is expected to grow faster than average.
+According to the Bureau of Labor statistics (May 2017), the job market growth for Coaches and Scouts from 2016-2026 is expected to be 13% faster than average.
 The Occupational Outlook Handbook predicts rising sport participation and interest at the high school and collegiate levels which should continue to create more coaching and sport administration job opportunities for our sport science/coaching graduates.

 Our focus on coaching is extremely unique to Northeast Ohio at the graduate level.
 In fact, Cleveland State and Kent State do not offer master’s programs in sport science/coaching.
 Our program provides a general base of sport science knowledge as well as specialization in coaching and sport administration which is distinctive from other programs that may only focus on the business of sport.